Corporate Domicile: Everything You Need to Know

 Applicable state law will determine a plaintiff‘s decision on where to bring the lawsuit.
 In order for a court to hear cases under U.S. constitutional law, the defendant needs to have satisfactory contact with the state in which the case will be tried.
 Certain states will use domicile and incorporation as measurements by which courts will typically find assertion of that state's jurisdiction to be constitutionally acceptable.
 Seeking legal advice is advisable because each state has its own rules of civil procedure with regards to domicile and incorporation procedures.

 If you need help with corporate domicile, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.